Frequently Asked Questions

 A: Microwaves are radio waves, nearby in frequency to cell phones.
 They are completely different than nuclear (ionizing) radiation.
 They can apply energy to matter but cannot alter atoms.
 There is somewhat of a myth or misnomer out there when people say "I'm going to nuke my potato", when discussing microwaves.
 Microwaves and nuclear radiation or ionizing radiation are very different.
 Microwaves can also be easily transported and focused.
 Bulk high power can be economically generated and they deeply penetrate most non-metallic materials creating volumetric heating of your product.

 Q: What are some of the benefits of microwave systems?

 A: There are many advantages to microwave systems.
 Typically, microwaves have higher throughput than any other heating method; typically 10x faster.
 Precise power control results in high uniformity and consistency.
 Microwaves generally produce superior quality product.
 Microwaves are 75%+ efficient in energy utilization.
 Microwaves are modular and expandable, making it easy to upgrade with your needs.
 Microwaves have very high reliability, and little down time.
-Microwaves are also inherently clean with little to no emissions and thus permitting is usually not required due to lack of combustion.
+Microwaves are also inherently environmentally clean with little to no emissions; thus, permitting is usually not required due to lack of combustion.